doodspav/motionphoto/README.md

 `motionphoto -i <imagePath> -v <videoPath> -m <outputPath> [-t_us <keyFrameOffset> --overwrite]`

 Notes:
-- `-i` image format must be JPEG
+- `<imagePath>` image format must be JPEG
-- `-t_us` is in microseconds, from the start of the video file
+- `<keyFrameOffset>` is where the image is, in microseconds, from the start of the video file
 - `--overwrite` flag allows overwriting an existing file instead of returning an error

 ## Motion Photo Format